-This Valentine’s Day you will probably either send or receive a Valentine from someone.
+This Valentine’s Day you will probably either send or receive a valentine from someone.
 More than a billion are expected to be given away in the United States alone.
 But just like many of our holidays, there’s a lot more behind it than just cards and gifts.
-There’s a true life story.
-It’s a story that teaches us a lot about the true meaning of love, sacrifice and commitment.
+There’s a true-life story.
+It’s a story that teaches us a lot about love, sacrifice, and commitment—the true meaning of Valentine’s Day.

 In the third century, the Roman Empire was ruled by Emperor Claudius II Gothicus.
 He was nicknamed Claudius the Cruel because of his harsh leadership and his tendency for getting into wars and abusing his people.
 In fact, he was getting into so many wars during the third century that he was having a difficult time recruiting enough soldiers.